vmeng/spindle-code/keywords/README.md

 or

-    from keywords import keywords_and_ngrams
+    >> from keywords import keywords_and_ngrams

 **Output:**

-JSON list object containing two lists of tuples.
+List object containing two lists of tuples.
 The first list of tuples contains keywords, log-likelihood values.
 The second list of tuples contains bigrams, number of appearances values.

     keyword-0 ll-0
     keyword-1 ll-1